This is essentially an Etihad lounge that provides eligible Etihad and partner Virgin Australia passengers a place to relax before departure.

 - By Velocity Frequent Flyer status: Gold or Platinum members travelling on Etihad or Virgin Australia

-- By Virgin Australia Lounge membership: when travelling on Virgin Australia flights to New Zealand
+- By lounge membership: Priority Pass members (with a $20 per person co-pay) and Virgin Australia Lounge members when travelling on Virgin Australia flights to New Zealand

 - By day pass: $80/40 for adults/children aged five and above when booked online; children four and below are free; add $10 when paying at the door